MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/review-copilot-validation-guidelines.md

 > [!IMPORTANT]
 >
 > * Plugins for Microsoft 365 Copilot are in preview and work only in Microsoft 365 Copilot.
-> * Message extensions plugins in Microsoft 365 Copilot are in limited private preview for Word and PowerPoint.
-More details to be published after a public preview is announced.
+> * Message extensions plugins in Microsoft 365 Copilot are in public preview for Word and PowerPoint.
 > * Support for Excel and OneNote client applications to be available soon.
 > * Ensure that Microsoft 365 Copilot is available for your organization.
 You have two ways to get a developer environment for Microsoft 365 Copilot:
 >   * A sandbox Microsoft 365 tenant with Microsoft 365 Copilot (available in limited preview through [TAP membership](https://developer.microsoft.com/microsoft-365/tap)).